 DAVE STEWART & BARBARA GASKIN It’s My Party (1981)

-Keyboardist DAVE STEWART (not to be confused with one half of EURYTHMICS) was best known for being part of progressive rock acts NATIONAL HEALTH and EGG, although link-ups with COLIN BLUNSTONE and BARBARA GASKIN gave both pairings hits with reworked electronic cover versions of ‘What Becomes Of The Broken Hearted’ and ‘It’s My Party’ respectively.
-The latter topped the UK charts in 1981 after successfully jumping on the coat tails of the first wave of British synth acts which started appearing during that year.
+Keyboardist Dave Stewart (not to be confused with one half of EURYTHMICS) was best known for being part of progressive rock acts NATIONAL HEALTH and EGG, although link-ups with Colin Blunstone and Barbara Gaskin gave both hits with reworked electronic cover versions of ‘What Becomes Of The Broken Hearted’ and ‘It’s My Party’ respectively.
+The latter topped the UK charts in 1981 after successfully jumping on the coat tails of the first wave of British synth acts.

 Available on the album ‘Up From The Dark’ via Broken Records